weavejester/integrant/README.md

 ```

 Once you have a configuration, Integrant needs to be told how to
 implement it.
-The `init-key` multimethod tells Integrant how to
+The `init-key` multimethod takes two arguments, a key
-initialize a key:
+and its corresponding value, and tells Integrant how to initialize it:

 ```clojure
 (require '[ring.jetty.adapter :as jetty]